Heat Stroke Treatment Clinic in Cincinnati, OH

 Eastside Urgent Care offers recognition and treatment of heat stroke.
-Walk in today or call us to schedule an appointment.
+Some common symptoms of heat stroke include confusion, loss of consciousness, profuse sweating, seizures, and high temperature.
+Walk in today or contact us to schedule an appointment.
 We are conveniently located at 872 Ohio Pike Cincinnati, OH 45245.

 Table of Contents: